nanikjava/articles/content/post/servicemesh.md

     * [Cloud patterns](https://docs.microsoft.com/en-us/azure/architecture/patterns/)
     * Using kiali.io with Istio [presentation](https://events19.linuxfoundation.org/wp-content/uploads/2018/07/Introduction-to-Service-Mesh-with-Istio-and-Kiali-OSS-Japan-July-2019.pdf)
 * Istio provides _<u>automatic injection</u>_ of sidecar proxy in Kubernetes
+* Istio control plane consist of - Mixer, Pilot and Citadel.
 * In simple terms, sidecar injection is adding the configuration of additional containers to the pod template.
 The added containers needed for the Istio service mesh are:

     * istio-init This init container is used to setup the iptables rules so that inbound/outbound traffic will go through the sidecar proxy.
 An init container is different than an app container in following ways: